 - Customer satisfaction drops 7% for each second a website takes to load.

-- PayPal transactions have 70% higher checkout conversion than do non-PayPal transactions.
+- PayPal transactions have a 70% higher checkout conversion than do non-PayPal transactions.

 - Added Login and Pay with Amazon reduced the average checkout time by 70 seconds and resulted in a 34% uplift in conversion rate.